TOP

 Contact Us

-Day 01: Arrival in Addis Ababa and sightseeing Up on your arrival at Bole International Airport and you will clear immigration and proceed to baggage claim, after collecting your checked bags, clear customs and pass through . .
+Day 01: Arrival in Addis Ababa and Sightseeing Upon your arrival at Bole International Airport, you will clear immigration and proceed to baggage claim, after collecting your checked bags, clear customs and pass through the arrival . .

 Country: Ethiopia